k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

   - Set the Host value.
      - For K2cloud use: `postgres-service`.
      - For Docker Compose or Podman use: `{your spacename}-postgres`.
-Please review the note above.
+Please consult the overview above.

   - Set the Port.
 By default, it is `5432`.
   - The database's name on the interface